Miami bass: Popularity

-2 Live Crew (Christopher Wong "Fresh Kid Ice" Won, Luther "Luke Skyywalker" Campbell and David "Mr. Mixx" Hobbs) played a key role in popularizing Miami bass in the late 1980s and early 1990s.
+2 Live Crew (Mark "Brother Marquis" Ross, Christopher "Fresh Kid Ice" Wong Won, Luther "Luke Skyywalker" Campbell and David "Mr. Mixx" Hobbs) played a key role in popularizing Miami bass in the late 1980s and early 1990s.
 The group's 1986 release, The 2 Live Crew Is What We Are, became controversial for its sexually explicit lyrics.
 1989's As Nasty As They Wanna Be, along with its hit single "Me So Horny", proved more controversial still, leading to legal troubles for both 2 Live Crew and retailers selling the album.
 All charges were eventually overturned on appeal.

 For the better part of the mid 1980s and early 1990s, DJs such as Luke Skyywalker's Ghetto Style DJs, Norberto Morales' Triple M DJs, Super JD's MHF DJs, Space Funk DJs, Mohamed Moretta, DJ Nice & Nasty, Felix Sama, DJ Spin, Ramon Hernandez, Bass Master DJs, DJ Laz, Earl "The Pearl" Little, Uncle Al, Ser MC, Raylo & Dem Damn Dogs, DJ Slice, K-Bass, Jam Pony Express and others were heavily involved in playing Miami bass at local outdoor events to large audiences at area beaches, parks, and fairs.

 Clubs in South Florida, including Pac-Jam, Superstars Rollertheque, Bass Station, Studio 183, Randolphs, Nepenthe, Video Powerhouse, Skylight Express, Beat Club and Club Boca, were hosting bass nights on a regular basis.
 Miami radio airplay and programming support was strong in the now defunct Rhythm 98, as well as WEDR and WPOW (Power 96).

 Contribution and promotion of Miami bass also came out of Orlando.
 102 Jamz (WJHM), a prominent Orlando radio station in the late 1980s, featured Miami bass and helped its popularity rise in and around Central Florida.

 Florida breaks was heavily influenced by Miami bass in addition to elements of house, and deep bass that eventually created "The Orlando Sound".
 Thus, Miami bass quickly became a Florida staple.